Using Mathics3 from your code¶

 # These are Mathics3 classes we are going to use.

-from mathics.core.expression import Expression, Integer
+from mathics.core.expression import Expression

 # Compute 5 * (6 + 3)